 Checking in: Missouri Cannabis Market Performance

 Missouri has seen a robust cannabis market spring up since the launch of medical sales in October 2020.
-Legal medical sales totaled ~$210 million in 2021, the first full year of sales, and BDSA forecasts that legal sales will grow to ~$365 million in 2022.
+Legal medical sales totaled $210 million in 2021, the first full year of sales, and grew to $386 million in 2022.
 Missouri has broad retail availability with the state reporting that the medical program had ~3.5 retailers per capita, much higher than that of other recently launched adult-use markets, such as New Jersey which had <1 retailer per capita as of its launch of adult-use in April 2022.

 Like most cannabis markets, Missouri experienced significant price compression throughout 2022.
-Between January 2022 and October 2022, equivalent average retail prices fell ~35% in the Missouri market, higher than the price compression seen even in some more mature markets.
-Despite the declines in ARP, monthly dollar sales in the Missouri market continued to grow, reaching an all-time high of ~$35 million in October 2022.
+Between January 2022 and January 2023, equivalent average retail prices fell -39% in the Missouri market, higher than the price compression seen even in some more mature markets.
+Despite the declines in ARP, monthly dollar sales in the Missouri market continued to grow, with medical market sales reaching an all-time high of $40 million in December 2022.
+Legal sales grew rapidly with the addition of adult-use, with BDSA Retail Sales Tracking data showing that monthly sales totaled $126 million in March 2023, the first full month of adult-use sales.

-Similar to other medical markets like Pennsylvania and Maryland, flower holds a dominant share of the dollar sales by product category in Missouri.
-In October 2022, BDSA Retail Sales Tracking data show that flower made up ~50% of dollar sales, with concentrates bringing in ~25%, edibles making up ~15% and pre-rolled products taking a ~5% share.
-Like in many other markets, vape sales make up a dominant share of sales in the concentrate category, with vapes bringing in ~70% of concentrate dollar sales for October 2022.
+Similar to other medical markets like Pennsylvania and Maryland, flower held a dominant share of the dollar sales by product category in Missouri prior to adult-use sales.
+In January 2023, BDSA Retail Sales Tracking data show that flower made up 51% of dollar sales, with concentrates bringing in 25%, edibles making up 17% and pre-rolled products taking a 6% share.
+Like in many other markets, vape sales make up a dominant share of sales in the concentrate category, with vapes bringing in 71% of concentrate dollar sales for January 2023.
+While flower’s share of dollar sales declined slightly since the start of adult-use, it still held a 49% share of dollar sales in April 2023.

 Compared to other markets that have either recently launched adult-use sales, or are on the verge of launching legal sales, Missouri may have a lower total addressable market due to a considerably smaller population and lower number of annual visitors than New Jersey and New York; however, Missouri holds several distinct advantages.